 When I was a child I liked to draw...... although it was never a passion of mine.
-When I became an adult, I began to wonder what I could do if I was given some professional lessons in drawing and so in 1988 after my children were getting older, fate brought me to The Barnstone Studios, in Coplay, PA.
+When I became an adult, I began to wonder what I could do if I was given some professional lessons in drawing and design so in 1988 after my children were getting older, fate brought me to The Barnstone Studios, in Coplay, PA.
 Myron Barnstone had a school that was designed to be like the old ateliers of Michelangelo's day.
-This school enforced the idea that drawing was one of the humanities and a difficult intellectual discipline.
+This school enforced the idea that drawing and design was one of the humanities and a difficult intellectual discipline.
 He believed that discipline in learning one's craft was the only possible key to total freedom of expression.
 As he took me around his school and introduced me to all that was involved, I was intrigued by all I saw.........and so my passion began!

 I stayed four years and then came back 10 years later to take his Foundation Drawing class again just to see how much I progressed.
 During those years away from the studio, I did these studies of Master Works, figuring out what root rectangle the old Masters used, their painting methods, their methods of drawing and design as well as reading all the books that he had on his list.
 For you see, when you learn the classical method, doing studies of their works, these Old Masters become your teachers.
 How sweet!